Ice friction at the nanoscale: Results

 Put together, our results strongly support that the shear force of the slider on thin premelting films hardly one nanometer thick may be described approximately by a very simple model of Couette flow with slip:

-where $h_H=\sigma_1+d_H$ is the hydrodynamic film thickness, $b$ is a slip length and $\eta$ is an effective viscosity similar to the viscosity of undercooled bulk water (Supplementary Figure S3).
-We test the consistency of the model by performing additional simulations at a smaller sliding velocity $U=0.5$~m$/$s.
-In this case, the velocity profiles are too noisy to analyze quantitatively.
-However, the resulting density profiles are essentially the same as those observed both at equilibrium and at a sliding velocity ten times as large.
-This implies that for the time--lapse of 10~ns that we explore, the system remains largely in a linear response regime.
-Furthermore, we find that the calculated shear force is about 10 times smaller than that measured at $U=5$~m$/$s, consistent with \Eq{model} (See Supplementary Material).
-We infer that in this regime of large sliding velocity, both the slip length and the hydrodynamic film thickness are constant and independent of the sliding velocity for the first few nanoseconds \cite{barrat99,herrero20}.
+where $h_H=\sigma_1+d_H$ is the hydrodynamic film thickness, $b$ is a slip length and $\eta$ is an effective viscosity similar to the viscosity of undercooled bulk water (SI Appendix Fig. S8).
+We test the consistency of the model by performing additional simulations at a smaller sliding velocity $U=0.5$~m$/$s and find that the calculated shear force is about 10 times smaller than that measured at $U=5$~m/s, consistent with Eq.~(\ref{eq:model}) (See SI Appendix Table S3).

-We can estimate a Couette slip length $b_C$ directly from visual inspection of the velocity profile of Figure \ref{Fig2}-(a,b,c,d), noticing that $U/(d_C+\sigma_1+b_C)=u_s/d_C$.
+We can estimate a Couette slip length $b_C$ for use in Eq.~(\ref{eq:model}) directly from visual inspection of the velocity profile of Fig.~\ref{Fig2}-(a,b,c,d), noticing that $U/(d_C+\sigma_1+b_C)=u_s/d_C$.
 A figure of the slip length as a function of wall strength illustrates the large difference of frictional behavior.
-For $\theta=\fone\,$\textdegree, $b$ is about 5 times larger than the actual film thickness, consistent with observations of giant slip lengths in confined undercooled water and water at hydrophobic substrates \cite{falk10,herrero20}.
-As the wall strength increases, however, the slip length decreases fast and becomes negative for hydrophilic walls, illustrating a large impact of wall interactions on the early stages of ice friction (Figure~\ref{Fslip}).
+For $\theta=120^\circ$, $b$ is about 5 times larger than the actual film thickness, consistent with observations of giant slip lengths in confined undercooled water and water at hydrophobic substrates \cite{falk10,herrero20}.
+As the wall strength increases, however, the slip length decreases fast and becomes negative for hydrophilic walls, illustrating a large impact of wall interactions on the early stages of ice friction (Fig.~\ref{Fslip}).